QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-safe-access.md

 - The accessed data needs to be possibly associated with a reference count
-- The accessed data needs to be possibly associated with a flag following if it has an active write reference.
+- The accessed data needs to be possibly associated with a flag following if it has an active write borrow.
 - The access needs to have a flag to know if it's a weak access

 An optimised implementation would only create the above data when necessary (that is, for access types allowing the above operations).
+In particular, smart pointers that allow neither aliasing nor weark references do not need any additional data.

 In addition to the above, it's important to note additional checks needed upon access to the data when write references are allowed.
 Each time an access